brainupgrade-in/dockerk8s/app/global-bank/readme.md

 Verify if the app is running as expected by running below command

-`kubectl expose global-bank-dev --port 80 --target-port 4200`
+`kubectl expose deploy global-bank-dev --port 80 --target-port 4200`

 and then modify ingress object `k edit ingress` (replace `docker` to `global-bank-dev` on line #31), save and exit (`ESC  :wq`)